gl-eb/protocols-phtac/molecular_assays.md

 2. Incubate at 95°C for 10 minutes in heating block
 3. Centrifuge at maximum speed for 5 minutes
 4. Store at 4°C
-5. Perform PCR using the GoTaq G2 Green Master Mix (includes most reagents needed for PCR and a gel)
+5. Perform PCR using Promega's GoTaq reagents
-   1. Prepare a master mix for n + 1 reactions of 25 µL each
+   1. Prepare a master mix for n + 1 reactions of 25 µL each.
+This master mix will have a final primer concentration of 200 nM.
+Primer and water volume can be adjusted if necessary, also to accomodate more DNA template volume
+      - 5.00 µL 5X GoTaq Green Buffer
+      - 0.50 µL dNTP Mix (10 µM)
-      - 12.5 µL GoTaq G2 Green Master Mix
+      - 0.125 µL GoTaq G2 Polymerase
-      - 1.25 µL forward primer (10 µM)
+      - 0.50 µL forward primer (10 µM)
-      - 1.25 µL reverse primer (10 µM)
+      - 0.50 µL reverse primer (10 µM)
-      - 8.75 µL nuclease-free water
+      - 18.00 µL nuclease-free water
-   2. Add 23.75 µL of master mix to PCR tubes and add 1.25 µL DNA template to each
+   2. Add 24.00 µL of master mix to PCR tubes and add 1.00 µL DNA template to each
    3. Gently vortex and then briefly centrifuge reactions
    4. Start PCR program (cycle through steps 2-4 30 times; this will take just under 2 hours)
       1. Initial Denaturation for 2 min at 95°C